slowkow/hlabud/paper.md

 `hlabud` can be used by biomedical researchers, but it can also be used by students in courses that teach immunology, genetics, and bioinformatics.
 Interested readers might also consider another R package called `BIGDAWG` that provides functions for chi-squared Hardy-Weinberg and case-control association tests of highly polymorphic genetic data like HLA genotypes [@Pappas2016].

+# Acknowledgments

+This work was supported by a NIAID grant T32AR007258 (to K.S.) and the National Institute of Health Director’s New Innovator Award (DP2CA247831; to A.C.V.)

 # References